Build a Simple Media Connector

 method to perform the following tasks:

-- Fetch a list of photos from picsum.photos
+- Fetch a list of photos from picsum.photos according to provided

 - Transform the data to match the required